-This section applies to you if you are a "Non-U.S. Holder," meaning that you are a beneficial owner of a note and are not a partnership for U.S. federal income tax purposes or a "U.S. Holder" as defined above.
+This section applies to you if you are a "Non-U.S. Holder," meaning that you are a beneficial owner of a note and are not a partnership for U.S. federal income tax purposes and not a "U.S. Holder" as defined above.

-Payments of Interest Subject to the discussion of backup withholding below, you generally will not be subject to U.S. federal income tax on interest that you receive on a note unless you are engaged in a trade or business in the United States and the interest on the note is treated for U.S. federal income tax purposes as "effectively connected" to that trade or business.
-If you are engaged in a U.S. trade or business and the interest income is deemed to be effectively connected to that trade or business, you generally will be subject to U.S. federal income tax on that interest in the same manner as if you were a U.S. Holder.
-In addition, if you are a non-U.S. corporation, your interest income subject to tax in that manner may increase your liability under the U.S. "branch profits tax".
+Payments of Interest.
+Subject to the discussion of backup withholding below, you generally will not be subject to U.S. federal income tax on interest that you receive on a note unless you are engaged in a trade or business in the United States and the interest on the note is treated for U.S. federal income tax purposes as "effectively connected" to that trade or business.
+If you are engaged in a U.S. trade or business (and in addition, if required by an applicable income tax treaty, the interest is attributable to a permanent establishment or fixed base in the United States) and the interest income is deemed to be effectively connected to that trade or business, you generally will be subject to U.S. federal income tax on that interest income in the same manner as if you were a U.S. Holder (unless the interest is excluded under an applicable tax treaty).
+In addition, if you are a corporation for U.S. federal income tax purposes, your interest income subject to tax in that manner may increase your liability under the U.S. "branch profits tax" currently imposed at a 30% rate (or, a lower rate under an applicable tax treaty).

 Disposition of Notes.
-Subject to the backup withholding discussion below, you generally will not be subject to U.S. federal income tax or withholding tax for any capital gain that you realize when you sell or otherwise dispose of a note unless:
+Subject to the backup withholding discussion below, you generally will not be subject to U.S. federal income tax or withholding tax on any capital gain that you realize when you sell or otherwise dispose of a note unless:

-- (1) that gain is effectively connected for U.S. federal income tax purposes to any U.S. trade or business you are engaged in (or, if an income tax treaty applies, the gain is attributable to a permanent establishment or fixed base in the United States); or - (2) if you are a non-resident alien individual, you (i) are present in the United States for 183 days or more in the taxable year in which you sell or otherwise dispose of the note and either (ii) you have a "tax home" (as defined in the Code) in the United States in the taxable year in which you sell or otherwise dispose of the note or the gain is attributable to any office or other fixed place of business that you maintain in the United States.
+- (1) that gain is effectively connected for U.S. federal income tax purposes to any U.S. trade or business you are engaged in (and in addition, if required by an applicable income tax treaty, the gain is attributable to a permanent establishment or fixed base in the United States); or - (2) if you are a nonresident alien individual, you are present in the United States for 183 days or more during the taxable year in which you sell or otherwise dispose of the note and either (i) you have a "tax home" (as defined in the Code) in the United States during the taxable year in which you sell or otherwise dispose of the note or (ii) the gain is attributable to any office or other fixed place of business that you maintain in the United States

-If you are a Non-U.S. Holder described under (1) above, you generally will be subject to U.S. federal income tax on such gain in the same manner as a U.S. Holder and, if you are a non-U.S. corporation, you may also be subject to the "branch profits tax" as described above.
-If you are a Non-U.S. Holder described under (2) above, you generally will be subject to a 30% U.S. federal withholding tax on the gain derived from the sale or other taxable disposition of a note, which may be offset by certain U.S. source capital losses (notwithstanding the fact that you are not considered a U.S. resident for U.S. federal income tax purposes).
-Any amount attributable to accrued but unpaid interest on a note generally will be treated in the same manner as payments of interest made to you, as described above under "- Non-U.S. Holders - Payments of Interest."
+If you are described under (1) above, you generally will be subject to U.S. federal income tax on such gain in the same manner as a U.S. Holder and, if you are a corporation for U.S. federal income tax purposes, you may also be subject to the "branch profits tax" as described above.
+If you are described under (2) above, you generally will be subject to a 30% U.S. federal tax on the gain derived from the sale or other taxable disposition of a note, which may be offset by certain U.S. source capital losses (notwithstanding the fact that you generally are not considered a U.S resident for U.S. federal income tax purposes).
+Any amount attributable to accrued but unpaid interest on a note generally will be treated in the sam manner as payments of interest made to you, as described above under "- Non-U.S. Holders - Payments of Interest."